wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/1-introduction.md

-A Power Platform Solution Architect Solution Architect is responsible for the overall design of the solution.
-Understanding the architecture of the Power Platform, how it is designed, and its limits are very important when designing solutions based around the Power Platform.
+A Power Platform Solution Architect is responsible for the overall design of the solution.
+Understanding the architecture of the Power Platform, how it is designed, and its limits are important when designing solutions based around the Power Platform.

 As you consider your solution's design, you need to understand the components and capabilities of the Power Platform and how these control the design of your solution.